erikabarcott/profitbricks-sdk-groovy/Readme.md

 ### Firewall Rules

-Create an instace of the api class:
+Creates an instance of the API class:

 ```FirewallRule fw = new FirewallRule()```